jeffpressm/helpspace/README.md

 1. `Status`: This column should be set to either `In progress` or `Complete`.
 This represents the state of the request.

 Once a match is made in this spreadsheet, both clients and advisors will see the match in their dashboard.
 However, they are _not_ automatically notified that a match has been made; You must do this manually.

+#### Updating Site Content

+Much of the content on the site is populated by data in the [CMS](https://docs.google.com/spreadsheets/d/14FemeT2IWZg81smTfh1YOE6rXL_paepQoMVfikNBcEM/) spreadsheet.
+This data is requested by each user at load time.
+This means that changes will be instantly available after they are made (though a user will have to reload the site to see them.)

+Some of the data can be formatted with Markdown.
+Where possible, sections that support Markdown have been indicated in the spreadsheet.
+In general, sections of prose can be formatted, while headlines, CTAs, and other "one-line" content cannot.

+If you are unfamiliar with Markdown syntax, please refer to the [Markdown Guide](https://www.markdownguide.org/).

+### Forms

+There are two Typeform forms: one for advisors and one for clients.
+Typeform provides a WYSIWYG editor for easy updating.

+The forms make use of ["logic jumps"](https://help.typeform.com/hc/en-us/articles/360029116392-What-is-Logic-Jump-), which allows the user to skip questions based on their answers.
+Before you alter the form, please become familiar with how those work.

+#### How Typeform integrates with helpspace

+- A series of "hidden fields" are added to the forms.
+These allow thew user to skip entering personal info if they're already users of the site.
+Additionally, a unique token is applied to the form that is used to identify the particular request to get or give help.
+- In the Settings tab of each form, the `Redirect on completion` option is enabled.
+This allows us to send the user back to the helpspace website once their registration is completed.

+#### Updating questions

+Adding, editing, or deleting categories, or options within a category is a fairly straightforward process in Typeform, but requires updates in Zapier to properly inject the updated responses in the spreasheets.
+See the Zapier section for more info.

+### Zapier

+Zapier manages the business logic of helpspace.
+Whenever a user completes a form, a workflow (or a "zap", as Zapier insists on calling it) is executed.
+Due to the coupled nature of this workflow tool, it is quite brittle and updates should be made with extreme caution.

+The specifics of each zap depend on the type of user, but the general workflow is:

+- Receive data from Typeform
+- Add a row to the relevant spreadsheet
+- Create a new folder in helpspace's Google Drive (client only)
+- Copy a Google Doc from a template, and insert user data (client only)
+- Email the user

+#### Updating form fields

+If the typeform is updated, zapier must be instructed on how to use the new data.

+1. In the **New Entry in Typeform** section, choose **Find Data**.
+Select an entry and scan the response to ensure that the new data has been picked up by Zapier.
+1. In the **Create Spreadsheet Row in Google Sheets** section, choose **Customize Spreadsheet Row**.
+Update the cells that relate to the changes you made.
+Note that the `Categories` and `Challenges` cells contain an amalgamation of data.
+Each `Field` has a separate question for each cell, as well as the possibility of an "Other" entry.
+(This is used if the user writes in their own answer, instead of selecting from the pre-determined options.)
+While this looks confusing from Zapier, remember that a user can only select _one_ field, so only one of these many entries will be inserted into the response spreadsheet.

+#### Updating emails

+The HTML emails sent to users must be manually pasted into Zapier.
+For convienience and sanity, copies of these emails are stored in the `/public/emails` directory of the [GitHub repo](https://github.com/workco/guild).

+These files can be opened in any browser.
+(In Chrome, click `File > Open File...` and select the html file.)
+It is highly recommended that changes be made in a text editor and tested in a browser before they are pasted into the Zapier form field.